 Another required permit is the statewide General Permit for Discharges of Stormwater Associated with Industrial Activities (SWRCB Water Quality Order No. 2014-0057-DWQ, NPDES No. CAS000001).
 Qualifying industrial sites are required to prepare SWPPPs describing BMPs that will be employed to protect water quality.
 Industrial facilities are required to use best conventional pollutant control technology for control of conventional pollutants and best available technology economically achievable for toxic and nonconventional pollutants.
 Monitoring runoff leaving the site is also required.
 For transportation facilities, this permit applies only to vehicle maintenance shops and equipment-cleaning operations.
-The permit established numeric action levels that reflect California Environmental Protection Agency benchmarks.
+The permit established number action levels that reflect California Environmental Protection Agency benchmarks.
 For the Bakersfield to Palmdale Project Section, the LMF and the MOWF would be subject to the requirements of the Industrial NPDES permit as transportation facilities that conduct vehicle maintenance.

-California Department of Transportation National Pollutant Discharge Elimination System Statewide Stormwater Permit with the adopted General Permit for Stormwater Discharges Associated with Construction Activities (described above).
+California Department of Transportation National Pollutant Discharge Elimination System Statewide Stormwater Permit

+The California Department of Transportation (Caltrans) operates under a permit (Order No. 2012-0011-DWQ, NPDES No. CAS000003) that regulates stormwater discharge from Caltrans properties, facilities, and activities and requires that the Caltrans construction program comply with the adopted General Permit for Stormwater Discharges Associated with Construction Activities (described above).
 The permit requires Caltrans to implement a year-round program in all parts of the state to effectively control stormwater and nonstormwater discharges (SWRCB 2012).
 The Caltrans permit is applicable to portions of the HSR project that involve modifications to state highways.